The Cannabis Plant: What is Marijuana and Marijuana Addiction Treatment?

 What Are the Effects of Marijuana Use?

-The reason people develop cannabis use disorder is that they enjoy the short-term effects of using marijuana, as the drug affects the endocannabinoid system.
+The reason many individuals develop a cannabis use disorder is that they enjoy the short-term effects of using marijuana, which directly affects the brain’s endocannabinoid system and creates a cycle of dependency.
 According to the National Institute on Drug Abuse (NIDA), these effects of cannabis use include:

 If the cannabis has a lot of THC or a large amount is taken, people can experience: